 It won’t be easy, but it will be eye-opening when you pray Psalm 139:23: “Search me, God, and know my heart…”

 Follow step two—take time away, redirect your heart toward God, and allow Him to reveal areas where you may need to adopt a different posture.
 Maybe, you’re carrying bitterness, anger, or pride, and these emotions are driving your actions or words.
 Rather than digging in your heels, uproot these feelings, and let God do His work in you.

 4. Choose to repair and reconnect.

-This comment takes it one step further by asking what can be done to make things right and repair any feelings or layers of trust that may have been damaged along the way.
+Did we mention that saying, “I’m sorry,” can take you further than you probably think?
+It’s one of the greatest gestures of humility you can offer in a moment of reconciliation with your spouse.
+In addition to apologizing, go one step further by asking what can be done to make things right.
+Work to repair any feelings or layers of trust that may have been damaged along the way.
 This may be as simple as handling the same topic differently the next time, or it may require more time and intentionality to bring true healing.
 Each conflict is different and will need its own special attention to be repaired.

 All marriages have conflict—even healthy marriages.
 So, try your best to avoid running from conflict.
 Instead, embrace the opportunity to repair conflict well, so it doesn’t strain your marriage overall.
 Ask God to help you utilize the steps above whenever you and your spouse are at odds.
 Let Him guide you as you reconnect with your spouse and Him.